naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 But that's not the only technology improvement that makes XP more appealing now:

 * Git has made branching and interleaving work across different developers trivially easy. (sorry Subversion)
-* Jira, Asana, and other project management tools have matured considerably.
+* Jira, Asana, and other project management tools have matured considerably, allowing us to track and plan our work in smaller increments.
 * Slack allows us to communicate asynchronously with each other
 * We have application monitoring systems (e.g. Signal / DataDog) with alerting and push notifications, so context to be shared broadly and engineers can tackle problems quickly.